canalplus/rx-player/doc/api/Player_Events.md

 _payload type_: `Array.<Object>`

-Triggered when the currently available audio tracks change (e.g.: at the beginning of the content, when period changes...).
+Triggered when the currently available audio tracks might have changed (e.g.: at the beginning of the content, when period changes...) for the currently-playing Period.

+_The event might also rarely be emitted even if the list of available audio tracks did not really change - as the RxPlayer might send it in situations where there's a chance it had without thoroughly checking it._

 The array emitted contains object describing each available audio track: